vllm-project/vllm/docs/source/models/engine_args.rst

     CPU swap space size (GiB) per GPU.

-.. option:: --gpu-memory-utilization <percentage>
+.. option:: --gpu-memory-utilization <fraction>

-    The percentage of GPU memory to be used for the model executor.
+    The fraction of GPU memory to be used for the model executor, which can range from 0 to 1.
+    For example, a value of 0.5 would imply 50% GPU memory utilization.
+    If unspecified, will use the default value of 0.9.

 .. option:: --max-num-batched-tokens <tokens>